huin/accountmerge/README.md

   - Be smarter about merging transactions in.
 It's commonly incorrect to merge a transaction into an existing transaction if one posting gets deduped against an existing posting, and another posting gets created/added.
-- `apply-rules`:
-  - Rule chains can be included from another file.

 ## Fingerprints